Nthabi-06/Movie-recommender-Case-Study/README.md

 # Recommendations
 - Recognize that Unfavorable Movie Experiences Are Also Valuable: Consider Incorporating Watch Time Metrics to Identify Movies Users May Not Have Enjoyed.
 This data is crucial in understanding individual preferences.
 - Motivate Users to Provide Movie Ratings, Especially for Less-Rated Films and Infrequent Raters.
 This effort aims to balance our dataset effectively.

+# My contributions
+- My duties were to create a GitHub repository.
+- Perform Exploratory Data Analysis (EDA) on the notebook.
+- Evaluate model performances.

 # Acknowledgements
 I would like to thank my team members for their contributions: